 Do you offer online classes in ASL?

 Our Fall and Spring ASL classes are in person only.
-In Summer of 2025 we are trialing ASL classes in an online format.
+Our Summer courses are offered in an online format.
 Online classes in ASL are also offered year-round at UW-Milwaukee.
 Contact UW-Milwaukee ASL program director Sunny Brysch directly to discuss UWM enrollment options.